jeff0401/sql-change-tracker/README.md

 # sql-change-tracker
-A solution to track and extract changes to a database
+A SQL-only solution to track and extract DML changes to a database

-Use Case
+Use Case:
 I want to make a series of data changes to a SQL database.
 At some point in the future, I want to generate SQL scripts that will apply all of the changes made to another (target) database.